Joystream/founding-members/CONTRIBUTIONS.md

 ### Example Tasks

 Network Integrity:
-- running a validator [indicative score: 500]
+- running a validator [indicative score: 50 per day]
   - since running even a validator node contributes to the security of the platform and allows you to hook yourself up to the heart of our network, we want to recognize and reward this common and relatively straightforward first step towards further engagement in the project.
   - because there is little additional benefit in terms of learning about the project from setting up more than one node, we are likely to offer smaller rewards for further nodes you set up, though these will still qualify for rewards.
   - you should also be aware that validators can earn further formal rewards on our current testnet